Gangs in the United States: Reemergence and growth: 1870–1940

 Just as with the Midwest, the American West experienced gang growth during the late 19th century and early 20th century.
 The earliest Los Angeles gangs were formed in the 1920s, and they were known as "boy gangs"; they were modelled on earlier social groups of Latino and Chicano men known as palomilla.
 Frequently these groups were composed of Mexican immigrants upon coming to the United States.
 The youth of this culture became known as the cholo subculture, and several gangs formed from among them.

 By the 1920s, cholo subculture and palomilla had merged to form the basis of the Los Angeles gangs.
 The gangs proliferated in the 1930s and 1940s as adolescents came together in conflict against the police and other authorities.
 Territoriality was essential to the Los Angeles gangs, and graffiti became an important part of marking territory controlled by gangs.
 Neighborhood identity and gang identity merged in ways unlike other parts of the United States; in addition, the gangs of the West were different in their ethnic makeup.
 Finally, they were unique in that, unlike gangs in the Midwest and the Northeast, they did not grow only out of social problems such as poverty, but also out of ethnic segregation and alienation.

 Postwar growth and change: 1940–1990

-Gangs reemerged in the Northeast in cities such as New York during the 1950s and 1960s with rising Latino immigration and a rising population of Black Americans migrating from the American South.
+Gangs reemerged in the Northeast in cities such as New York during the second half of the twentieth century with rising Latino immigration, especially from Puerto Rico in the 1940s and 1950s, as well as a rising population of Black Americans migrating from the American South.
 Although New York built large, urban high-rise public housing in the 1940s, much of the public housing was built in low-rise form and in outer areas during the 1950s and 1960s; the effect of this was to mitigate much of the gang-on-gang violence that other American cities suffered in that period.
-Although spared gang warfare, New York saw gangs nonetheless form among the youth of the Latino and black population.
+During this time, there was also a lot of urban renewal headed by Robert Moses on the Upper West Side of Manhattan, where low-income neighborhoods, many of which were home to lower-class Puerto Rican, black, and white Americans, were being demolished to create more middle and upper class housing.
+However, this only escalated gang conflict, as New York saw gangs nonetheless form among the youth of the Latino, black, and white population as neighborhoods became smaller and populations were pushed closer together, resulting in turf wars for the small amount of land they had left.
+Various pre-existing European gangs (Irish, Italian, Jewish, German, etc.) united under a "white" identity to combat the onset of Puerto Rican and black migration.
 In 1957 there were 11 murders perpetrated by gangs in Manhattan.
 By the end of the 1960s, two-thirds of gangs in the city were black or Puerto Rican.
+Youth gang conflict was depicted in popular media, such as West Side Story in 1957, which brought more attention to the issue.